michaeljclark/glyb/README.md

-a combination of pre-generated and runtime generated atlases, performing glyph lookups and rendering missing glyphs on-demand, with the emitted draw lists containing image switch and update commands, allowing for any number of Unicode faces and glyphs can be used at one time.
+a combination of pre-generated and runtime generated atlases, performing glyph lookups and rendering missing glyphs on-demand, with the emitted draw lists containing image switch and update commands, allowing for any number of Unicode faces and glyphs to be used at one time.

 glyb has online and offline font atlas glyph renderers using HarfBuzz and FreeType. glyb's font atlas uses an online 2D _**MAXRECTS-BSSF**_ derived